lex-node/governance/constitution/constitution.md

 # THE POCKET NETWORK CONSTITUTION

-This Pocket Network Constitution (this **Constitution:** ) is a legally binding agreement governing the Pocket Network, andPocket Blockchain and the use of the Pocket Technologies in connection therewith.
+This Pocket Network Constitution (this **Constitution** ) is a legally binding agreement governing the Pocket Network, andPocket Blockchain and the use of the Pocket Technologies in connection therewith.

 # Mission Statement